adrianosferreira/docler-app/README.md

 ## Description

-The REST API is running in 2 docker containers inside of a public AWS EC2 instance:
+The REST API is running in 2 docker containers inside of a public AWS EC2 instance.

-- Application container
+- Application container (PHP 7.4 apache)
-- Database container
+- Database container (MySQL 8.0)

 ## Routes